pdxparrot/ssj2019/SETUP.md

 * Create and save a new scene (Scenes/splash.unity)
   * The only object in the scene should be a Main Camera
+* Setup the camera in the scene
   * Clear Flags: Solid Color
   * Background: Opaque Black
   * Culling Mask: Nothing
   * Projection: Orthographic
   * Uncheck Occlusion Culling
   * Disable HDR
   * Disable MSAA
   * Leave the Audio Listener attached to the camera for audio to work
   * Add the UICameraAspectRatio component to the camera
 * Remove the Skybox Material
 * Environment Lighting Source: Color
 * Disable Realtime Global Illumination
 * Disable Baked Global Illumination
 * Disable Auto Generate lighting
 * Add the scene to the Build Settings and ensure that it is Scene 0
 * Add a new GameObject to the scene (SplashScreen) and add the SplashScreen component to it
 * Attach the camera to the Camera field of the SplashScreen component